hannahhoainguyen/Bootleg-Amazon/barry-notes-finalproject-CS205.md

 ## PASSING VARIABLES BETWEEN PAGES
 Search php variables "across pages".
 I'm starting to get that to work with sessions - need to read more about them.
 How do I drop them?

+## PASSING OBJECT BETWEEN PAGES
+When I pass the object variable between pages, depending on where I am I may need to switch the table - i.e., go from customers to merchandise.
+I can either try to do that, or have an extra property, like customerTable (and therefore merchTable).

+## PROBLEM WITH FORM ACTION
+When I try to sign in on the SimpleLogin page, it just skips over the if-statement, going directly to the storefront, without going through connDB.
+How do I get to go through connDB?
+Do I need to make it jump to yet another page?
+Or can I simply give it a function name as an action?
+(Think I need to do the former.)

 ## WORKING WITH CHECKBOXES
 - Looks like I should be giving each checkbox a checkbox *name*, and from that I should be able to choose an item.
 - Links: